-If notification of a borrower's death is received after payments have been drawn from the deceased borrower's bank account, the payments will be refunded to the borrower's estate.
+If notification of a borrower's death is received after B.C. student loan payments have been drawn from the deceased borrower's bank account, the payments will be refunded to the borrower's estate.
 Any post-dated cheques will be returned to the borrower's estate.